keoko/sisyphus/README.md

 - server caching strategy
 - client UI to manage and store data
 - caching strategy (HTTP HEAD, etc)
+- versioning: use git tags, or git hash numbers to retrieve specific versions.
+Not so sure, it's so useful, as you would usually be interested on the latest changes.
+If it's rarely used, it could be implemented just cloning a repo, just for that case.
+It would take more time.
+- Datomic as data store.

 ## DOUBTS
+- 1 repo per environment vs all environments in 1 repo?
+- how to pull files in git repo wihout concurrency issues
 - how to debug web app - logging?
 - how to autoreload clojure system after a change?
 - how to sync config and schema?